5tnvan/spark-reactnative/README.md

 # Spark App
->This is the source code for Spark Native Adnroid and iOS apps.
+>This is the source code for Spark Native Android and iOS apps.

 <h4 align="center">